Tutorial | Model monitoring in different contexts#

 The same automation toolkit of metrics, checks, and scenarios that you find for Dataiku objects like datasets also is available for model evaluation stores.

-With acceptable limits for each chosen metric formally defined in checks, you can then leverage these objects into a scenario, such as the Monitor batch job scenario included in the project, that:
+With acceptable limits for each chosen metric formally defined in checks, you can then leverage these objects into a scenario.
+For example, the Monitor batch job scenario included in the project:

 Note